Carriedbydog/Car-rental/README.md

 During the project's development, the following libraries were utilized:

-1. For styling: Toastify, Tailwind, daisyUI, Swiper, Lucide-react, React-icons.
+1. For styling: Toastify, Tailwind, daisyUI, Swiper, Lucide-react, React-icons, Reac-loader-spinner.
 2. For database operations: Axios, Redux Toolkit.
 3. The back-end was created using the mockApi service (https://mockapi.io).